SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSArchiveListItem/SetEntityName.md

 so.topic: reference
 ---

-The entity name of the ArchiveListItem.
+The entity name of the NSArchiveListItem.
 An ArchiveList may contain rows from different entities.

 **Parameter:**
  - **entityName** String